manas3c/manas3c.github.io/README.md

-- 👋 Hi, I’m @Muzec
+- 👋 Hi, I’m manas3
 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning Ethical Hacking
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me Buzz me On Discord @Muzec#0318 Twitter @muzec_saminu
+- 📫 How to reach me Buzz me On Discord